uditkansalud/Hello-World/README.md

 Hi i am Udit Kansal,
-and i am an computer science student with specification in Big Data, and i am pursuing my studies.
+and i am an computer science student with specification in Big Data, and i am pursuing my studies from Chandigarh University, Gharuan, Punjab.